Stress and Weight Gain

 It also helps control the buildup of fat, a process of deep interest to just about everyone.
 In times of stress, cortisol can collect fat from the blood and other storage places in the body and move it to the belly.
 Cortisol can also increase the size of individual fat cells.
 For some people, waist size may be an outward sign of stress.
 A study published in Psychosomatic Medicine found that women with mostly abdominal obesity tended to produce especially large amounts of cortisol when faced with a difficult task.

 Still, there's little doubt that cortisol affects food choices.
 Studies in both animals and humans suggest that the hormone may help stoke an appetite for high-energy foods loaded with fat, sugar, or both.
-As reported in a 2003 issue of the Proceedings of the National Academy of Sciences, rats that have their adrenal glands removed suddenly lose all interest in sugary drinks, but will still happily eat their rat chow.
+As reported in an issue of the Proceedings of the National Academy of Sciences, rats that have their adrenal glands removed suddenly lose all interest in sugary drinks, but will still happily eat their rat chow.
 (Interestingly, they no longer want to run in their wheels, either.)
 When injected with the rat equivalent of cortisol, they suddenly develop a taste for things like sugar and lard -- at the expense of their regular food.

 The same study found that sweets and fats can quiet the stress alarm in a rat's brain.
 The flood of stress hormones slows down, and the rat suddenly acts less annoyed.
 If it could talk, the rat would probably say it feels calm -- the same feeling that humans often find at the bottom of an ice cream carton.

-Gluck and colleagues published another intriguing study that suggested a link between cortisol and eating habits in humans.
 As reported in the Annals of the New York Academy of Sciences, subjects who were prone to eating binges tended to have higher levels of cortisol both when they woke up in the morning and after they completed a physically stressful task.

 Managing stress, slimming down